 We offer a range of counseling services and prevention programs to all enrolled undergraduate and graduate students.
-Some of the more common concerns include difficulty with friends, roommates or family members; depression and anxiety; sexual identity; lack of motivation or difficulty relaxing, concentrating or studying; eating disorders; sexual assault and sexual abuse recovery; and uncertainties about personal values and beliefs.
+Some of the more common concerns include relationship issues; depression and anxiety; sexual identity; lack of motivation or difficulty relaxing, concentrating or studying; eating disorders; sexual assault and sexual abuse recovery; and uncertainties about personal values and beliefs.
 This is not an all-inclusive list and students are welcome no matter what the topic.

 Because Counseling Services operates on a short term, solution focused therapy model, referrals to outside providers may be appropriate for issues that exceed our scope of care or current resources.
 Examples include, but may not be limited to: medication treatment, treatment of eating disorders, and first episode of psychosis.